 - Small Business Support: Veterans who own small businesses may obtain support from the VA, including access to resources and advantages when bidding on government contracts.

-- Veterans Pension Program: Veterans who served on active duty during wartime may apply for Veterans Pension benefits if they are at least 65 years old, have a service-related disability, and have limited or no income.
+- Veterans Pension Program: Veterans who served on active duty during wartime may apply for Veterans Pension benefits if they are at least 65, have a service-related disability, and have limited or no income.

-- Aid and Attendance or Housebound Benefits: If you need help for everyday activities or are housebound, you might be eligible for additional assistance from your Veterans Pensions benefits.
+- Aid and Attendance or Housebound Benefits: If you need help with everyday activities or are housebound, you might be eligible for additional assistance from your Veterans Pensions benefits.
 Burial in a VA National Cemetery: A military veteran can pre-plan their burial at a VA national cemetery by applying for a pre-need eligibility decision letter.
 Their next of kin may use this benefit if the veteran has passed.
-The National Cemetery Scheduling Office can help veterans and families secure required separation documents, if necessary.
+The National Cemetery Scheduling Office can help veterans and families secure required separation documents.